philbooth/escomplex/README.md

 * Lines of code:
   Both physical (the number of lines in a module or function) and logical (a count of the imperative statements).
-  A crude measure,
+  A crude measure.
-  easily subverted.
-  Lower is better.
 * Number of parameters:
   Analysed statically
   from the function signature,
-  so no accounting is done
+  so no accounting is made
-  for functions that use the `arguments` object.
+  for functions that rely on the `arguments` object.
   Lower is better.
 * Cyclomatic complexity:
   Defined by Thomas J. McCabe in 1976,